-In my last post I talked about, what is cable insulation and various type of insulation?
-Today I will discuss about the cable classification and specification of electrical cable.
+In my last post I talked about, what are cable insulation and various type of insulation?
+Today I will discuss the cable classification and specification of electrical cable.
 So let’s go.

-First of all I want to tell you why you need to know about the electrical cable classification and specification?
-OK, let’s consider you are an electrical engineer or a technician and its means you are on work.
-When you are handling that kind of responsibility then you may need to install new machine and provide the power from your distribution board (DB BOX) to the machine inside your factory.
+First of all, I want to tell you why you need to know about the electrical cable classification and specification?
+OK, let’s consider you are an electrical engineer or a technician and it means you are on work.
+When you are handling that kind of responsibility then you may need to install a new machine and provide the power from your distribution board (DB BOX) to the machine inside your factory.

-Of course all new machines always come with its specific voltage rating and current consumption rate.
+Of course, all new machines always come with their specific voltage rating and current consumption rate.
 Now you have to calculate the machine required power and the distance from your DB Box.
 You may ask why you need to calculate distance.
 Because no matter what type of cable you select, it will have a certain amount of voltage drop for each 100ft.
-After all calculation you will select the best type of cable for your new machine.
+After all the calculations, you will select the best type of cable for your new machine.

 Classification of Electrical Cable:

 - Low Voltage or L.T Cable up to 1000V